Kuberwastaken/TREAT-3B/README.md

 ## Acknowledgements
 I would like to thank:

-- Dr. David J Malan: For teaching CS50 and inspiring countless students to pursue computer science.

 - Google AI: For developing the FLAN-T5-Base model, a critical component of this project.

 - Parasite (2019): For that unexpected jumpscare that ruined my appetite and ultimately inspired this project.

 ## License
-This project is licensed under the [apache 2.0 license](https://github.com/Kuberwastaken/TREAT/blob/main/LICENSE))
+This project is licensed under the [apache 2.0 license](https://github.com/Kuberwastaken/TREAT/blob/main/LICENSE)